docker/docs/desktop/linux/index.md

     ```
 3. Check whether the user belongs to `docker` and `kvm` groups.
 You may need to restart the host to load the group configuration (automated in post-install script).

-There are a few post-install configuration steps done through the maintainers' scripts (post-install script contained in the deb package):
+  There are a few post-install configuration steps done through the maintainers' scripts (post-install script contained
+  in the deb package.

-- For each user, the post-install script:
+  For each user, the post-install script:

    - installs systemd units
    - configures `desktop-linux` as the default Docker CLI context
    - installs Compose and the `docker scan` plugins to `~/.docker/cli-plugins`
    - enables Compose V2 as the default `docker-compose`
    - adds user to `docker` and `kvm` groups

+  In addition, the post-install script:

   - sets the capability on the Docker Desktop binary to map privileged ports and set resource limits
   - adds a DNS name for Kubernetes to `/etc/hosts`
   - creates the Docker Desktop file for the application launcher

 ## Check the shared memory